 - Initiate contact with other school boards in their regions about issues facing them.
 VSBA staff will assist by providing lists of members or providing assistance with mailings or e-mail messages.

 - Additional regional meetings may be held if sufficient interest exists.
 VSBA staff encourages such involvement and will assist with this effort.

-Regional Vice Presidents are responsible for assisting the Regional President in his/her duties.
+Regional Associate Representatives are responsible for assisting the Regional Representative in his/her duties.
 They are committed to: